tmpfs/trucks/documents/transforms.md

 <!-- @toc -->
 ***

-Transforms are a different type of plugin that are executed when the entire component tree is available.
+Transforms are plugins executed by the [transform][] plugin when the entire component tree is available.

 A transform plugin returns a map of visitor functions and/or lifecycle callbacks: